Frequently Asked Questions

 The five graduate-level certification courses (CI 5314, CI 5333, CI 5363, CI 5370, and RDG 5324) are offered online during the fall, spring, and summer semesters.
 CI 5363 is not offered during the summer.
 Each semester, the Department of Curriculum and Instruction offers additional courses online.
 Email the graduate advisor for a list of online courses.
 The certification courses are also offered on the campuses in San Marcos and Round Rock.

-It is possible for students to complete the M.Ed. in Secondary Education-Creativity, Talent, and Transformation fully online.
-Depending on course courses, it is also possible to complete the M.A. in Secondary Education - Talent Development fully online.
+The M.Ed. in Secondary Education-Creativity, Talent, and Transformation is a fully online program.
+Depending on course choices, it is also possible to complete the M.A. in Secondary Education - Talent Development fully online.
 International students who want to come to Texas State University on a F1 visa should apply to the M.A. program, not the online M.Ed. program.

 -